 Derivative Financial Instruments-The Company accounts for derivative financial instruments in accordance with SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities," as amended.
-All derivatives are recorded on the consolidated balance sheet at fair value.
+All derivatives are recorded on the consolidated balance sheet at fair value and assets are reflected in notes receivable and other long-term assets and liabilities are reflected in or other long-term liabilities in the accompanying consolidated balance sheets.
 If a derivative is designated as a cash flow hedge, the effective portions of changes in the fair value of the derivative are recorded in accumulated other comprehensive income (loss) and are recognized in the results of operations when the hedged item affects earnings (loss).
 Ineffective portions of changes in the fair value of cash flow hedges are recognized in the results of operations.
 For derivative instruments not designated as hedging instruments, changes in fair value are recognized in the results of operations in the period that the change occurs.

-The Company is exposed to interest rate risk relating to variable interest rates on its new credit facilities described in note 8.
-During the years ended December 31, 2005, 2004 and 2003, as part of its overall strategy to manage the level of exposure to the risk of interest rate fluctuations under its variable rate credit facilities, the Company used interest rate swaps and caps.
-As of December 31, 2005, the Company had derivative financial instruments in the form of interest rate swaps that were designated as cash flow hedges of floating interest rate payments on the Company's credit facilities.
+The Company uses derivative financial instruments as a means of managing interest-rate risk associated with its current debt or anticipated debt transactions that have a high probability of execution.
+The Company is exposed to interest rate risk relating to variable interest rates on its credit facilities described in note 7.
+During the years ended December 31, 2006, 2005 and 2004, the Company has used interest rate swaps as part of its overall strategy to manage the level of exposure to the risk of interest rate fluctuations under its variable rate credit facilities.
+As of December 31, 2006 and 2005, the Company had derivative financial instruments in the form of interest rate swaps, certain of which were designated as cash flow hedges of floating interest rate payments on the Company's credit facilities.
 The interest rate swap agreements effectively convert the interest payments for a portion of the debt from floating rate to fixed rate debt.
+As of December 31, 2006, the Company also holds certain forward starting interest rate swap agreements, which the Company has designated as cash flow hedges, to manage exposure to variability in cash flows relating to forecasted interest payments in connection with the likely issuance of new fixed rate debt that the Company expects to be issued on or before July 31, 2007.